open-siege/siege-studio/README.md

 All installed packages are copied into the _packages_ folder.
 This includes the Python include files from the local Python installation.

+To compile the project, simply use:

+``conan build .``

+TODO add more information about the build targets.

 ## Setup with Game
 TODO